By Neil Giles, Director of The Centre of Intelligence-Led Prevention for STOP THE TRAFFIK

 The problem of human trafficking is all too large and amorphous for arrest and prosecution to stop it.
 The justice process and the rule of law are the bedrock of civil society.
 But I have learned that society cannot stop a crime through the work of the courts alone.
-Every arrest, whilst important, is akin to a flea biting an elephant – unnoticeable.

 Twelve years ago a handful of NGOs were working to combat human trafficking.
 Now thousands are.
 The vast majority are motivated and funded to rescue and rehabilitate the victims of trafficking, particularly the survivors of sex trafficking.
-It’s great work, but, the truth is that every rescue, in trafficking terms, simply creates a vacancy for the recruiters to fill.
+It’s great work, but, the truth is that every rescue, in trafficking terms, creates a vacancy for the recruiters to fill.